HARD Protocol (HARD) Reaches Market Capitalization of $53.51 Million

-HARD Protocol (CURRENCY:HARD) traded up 5.6% against the dollar during the 24 hour period ending at 20:00 PM ET on July 29th.
-One HARD Protocol coin can currently be bought for approximately $0.73 or 0.00001821 BTC on exchanges.
-HARD Protocol has a market cap of $53.51 million and approximately $8.81 million worth of HARD Protocol was traded on exchanges in the last day.
-In the last seven days, HARD Protocol has traded 19.9% higher against the dollar.
+HARD Protocol (CURRENCY:HARD) traded up 5.6% against the US dollar during the twenty-four hour period ending at 18:00 PM Eastern on July 30th.
+HARD Protocol has a total market cap of $53.51 million and approximately $8.81 million worth of HARD Protocol was traded on exchanges in the last 24 hours.
+One HARD Protocol coin can now be bought for about $0.73 or 0.00001821 BTC on popular cryptocurrency exchanges.
+Over the last seven days, HARD Protocol has traded 19.9% higher against the US dollar.

 - Internet Computer (ICP) traded 1.7% higher against the dollar and now trades at $41.42 or 0.00103060 BTC.